-Unlike workers’ compensation insurance coverage, such programs typically have specific policy limits on medical benefits for each covered employee and the alternative insurance may not cover the entire amount due to the injured worker.
+Unlike workers’ compensation insurance coverage, non-subscriber programs typically have specific policy limits on medical benefits for each covered employee, and the alternative insurance may not cover the entire amount due to the injured worker.
 In addition, alternative coverages usually have shorter maximum payment periods than those provided by Texas workers’ compensation laws.